rebeccaestes/react-tutorial/README.md

-The first in a planned series of React tutorials.
+A React tutorial.
 Covers properties and, briefly, states. index.html and style.css include the solution code.